- 1. Time Management

 2. Stimulating Virtual Learning Environment

 Successful online education is all about creating a stimulating environment that will help students focus and get the most from their learning experience.
-In the same way as you would set up a traditional classroom, you need to set up the virtual environment class so that it is engaging and the student focuses on your instruction.
+In the same way as you would set up a traditional classroom, you need to set up the virtual class environment so that it is engaging and the student focuses on your instruction.

 Different teaching platforms support different technological resources but by mixing up the ways in which lessons are delivered you can maintain a stimulating environment.
 Use video, audio, slides and face-to-face session for your online teaching.
 Depending on the age of the student, don't forget that they will have a limited attention span and that applies to online learning just as it does in a traditional classroom.